 Cash, Check or Debit/Credit cards are accepted

 Payment is due at the time of the session unless other arrangements have been made.
-Your therapist may file your insurance claim, but you are responsible for deductibles, co-insurance, and co-payments.
+You are responsible for deductibles, co-insurance, and co-payments, which varies with each insurance plan.
 It is your responsibility to familiarize yourself with your insurance benefit.

 Most major Health Insurance plans accepted